|

 contain organic pollutants and heavy metals.

-study was conducted over a 6-month period to assess how effective the
+6-month period to assess how effective the wetland system was in improving

-wetland system was in improving the water quality of the Bourne Stream.
+the water quality of the Bourne Stream.
 Variables tested for were pH, temperature, BOD, dissolved

 oxygen, conductivity, nitrates, phosphates, turbidity, E. Coli, Total